-Katy Perry slams Meghan's wedding dress
+Katy Perry criticises royal wedding dress

 Perry told Entertainment Tonight that the Duchess of Sussex's Givenchy gown needed "one more fitting".

-The pop star suggested it fell short of the bridal look Alexander McQueen designed for the Duchess of Cambridge's marriage to Prince William in 2011, adding "Kate won!"
+The pop star suggested it fell short of the bridal look Alexander McQueen designed for the Duchess of Cambridge's marriage to Prince William in 2011, adding: "Kate won!".

 Despite her criticism, Perry said she was "so happy" for the couple.